ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 There are many more videos about getting started, and there are also some very good courses on online educational websites like Coursera and Pluralsight.
 They are a great place to start, but always remember that only with extended trail and error and experimentation you will fully grasp the logic behind it all!

-## TensorFlowjs
+## TensorFlow.js

 <img alt="TensorFlow.js" src="{{ '/img/2019-06-27-tensorflowjs/tensorflowjs.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

 Enter TensorFlow.js.
-This 'new' addition to the TensorFlow lineup allows developers to utilize the power of machine learning in the browser or in Node.
+This 'new' addition to the TensorFlow lineup allows developers to utilize the power of machine learning in the browser or in NodeJS.
 The biggest advantage of this is that models written in Python can be converted and reused.
 This allows for some very cool use cases we will go into a bit later.

 TensorFlow.js is nice because:

-- GPU accelerated (in the browser), thanks to WebGL/OpenCL, and this even on non Cuda cards!
+- GPU accelerated (in the browser), thanks to WebGL/OpenCL, and this even on non CUDA cards!
 - Lower barrier of entry, no prior Python knowledge required (but can be handy)
 - Convert/retrain/reuse existing models with your own data
 - Quickly prototype into existing applications without having to setup a full ML pipeline